ibm-cloud-docs/vmwaresolutions/vcenter/vc_trial_hybrid_orderinginstance.md

 1. Locate the on-premises activation key on the **Deployed Instances** page.
   1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** from the left navigation pane.
-  2. In the **vCenter Server Instances** table, review the **Type** column to locate the single-node trial instance and make note of the instance name.
+  2. In the **vCenter Server Instances** table, review the **Type** column to locate the vCenter Server Single-node Trial instance and make note of the instance name.
-  3. Scroll to the **On-premises HCX Instances** table and review the **Name** column to locate the instance that has the same name as the single-node instance.
-The instance name is appended with *-OnPrem*.
+  3. Scroll to the **On-premises HCX Instances** table and review the **Name** column to locate the instance that has the same name as the single-node instance that you ordered with the *-OnPrem* suffix.
   4. Make note of the key in the **Activation key** field.
 2. Obtain the on-premises HCX Enterprise Manager Open Virtual Appliance (OVA) from the HCX on {{site.data.keyword.cloud_notm}} HCX Manager console.
   1. Connect to the HCX Cloud Console.